enhance-dev/enhance-styles/README.md

 ### `typeScale`

-The configuration for the fluid typographic scale (used for setting `font-size`).
+The configuration for the fluid typographic scale.
 Affects font size classes and the respective custom properties referenced by those classes.

 Configuration options are: